-Source: U.S. Bureau of the Census

 The entire coal-producing region of southwest Virginia has seen significant population decline since the mid-1980’s due to dramatic job loss in the coal industry.
 The weak economy forced workers to move to find jobs elsewhere.
 Another factor in the decline is the loss of young adults leaving the area for education or employment.
 Isolation, poor transportation routes and limited commercial variety make it difficult to attract new residents and new industry.

-Population projections from the Virginia Employment Commission show significant population decreases for Buchanan County through 2010 of about 1% a year.
-For the next twenty years (2010-2030) the county is projected to continue to lose population but at rates of approximately 0.5%-0.4%.
+Population projections from the Virginia Employment Commission show population decreases for Buchanan County through 2020 of about -3.00% a year.
+For the next twenty years (2030-2040) the county is projected to gain population at rates of approximately 0.14%.

-TABLE 14

-POPULATION PROJECTIONS

-1980-2030
+In the county, the population is spread out with 19.5% under the age of 19, 5.5% from 20 to 24, 24.5% from 25 to 44, 31.0% from 45 to 64, and 19.4% who are 65 years of age or older.
+The median age is 45.3 years.

+Table 15

+Population by Age - Buchanan County